mlanza/ai-literacy/201/05-tools.md

 And the best part? **You already know how to upload a file.** You don’t need a new app or workflow.
 Just drag and drop into the chat, and suddenly, your assistant can see what you see.
 From there, it works the problem with you — or sometimes, for you.

-Let’s look at what that actually feels like in practice.
+Let’s look at what that actually feels like in practice in ChatGPT.

 **“Can you summarize this 60-page PowerPoint for an exec briefing?”**<br>
 Upload the deck as-is.
 The AI scans slide titles, notes, and content, then returns a tight 1-pager organized by themes or topics.
 No more slogging through every slide — just the narrative you need, ready to share.